tiangolo/uwsgi-nginx-flask-docker/README.md

 ## Creating a Flask project with Docker

+**Note**: These instructions are for the `flask` tag and are intended for a general purpose Flask application.

 You can download these example files and use them as the template for your project:

 ---